-It will provide the most gifted students with advanced musical training to the highest level in performance or conducting, and high-profile performance opportunities with the BBC Philharmonic and the RNCM.
+Through intensive tuition and specialist classes, you’ll receive advanced musical training to the highest level in performance or conducting, honing your artistic, technical, presentation and communication skills.
+You’ll also expand your recital and concerto repertory and benefit from prestigious performance opportunities with the BBC Philharmonic and the College.

 Vocal Studies and Opera offers opportunities to work with renowned international coaches, directors and conductors, develop performance skills through intensive one-to-one coaching, vocal consultancy and language coaching, experience a wide range of classes focusing on stage skills, and major roles in the College’s opera productions.

-Admission to the International Artist Diploma is by competitive audition.
-Entrants must demonstrate exceptional ability and potential for an international career.
+Admission to the International Artist Diploma (Level 7) is by competitive audition and entrants must demonstrate exceptional ability and potential for an international career.

 Applicants should apply via UCAS Conservatoires in the first instance and submit a recording of 30 minutes of repertoire to Acceptd.
 The 30 minutes of repertoire should be taken from the Stage 2 guidance below (and will probably be shorter if a Vocal application).
 No further guidance on repertoire will be given.
 Successful shortlisted applicants will then be invited to the RNCM for a live audition.